 Partners, support people and designated visitors are likely to have specific concerns and expectations about their partner, relative or friend and the conditions of support and visiting should be discussed in advance.
 Some women may find the conditions associated with recommencing or reintroducing restrictions on visits difficult and emotional.
-Staff should be supported to prepare support people, partners and visitors to become familiar with the local risk assessment and agreed access and visiting protocol.
+Staff should be supported to prepare support people, partners and visitors to become familiar with the local risk assessment and agreed terms of access, movement and visiting protocol.